tienfeek/chute-tutorials/Android/User Avatars/README.md

 		}
 </code></pre>

-## SingleImagePicker Activity
+## SingleImagePickerActivity.java
-This Activity consists of GridView filled with images that can be found on the device.
+This Activity class consists of GridView filled with images that can be found on the device.
 When one of the images is clicked, the intent for launching the CropImage activity is defined which does the image manipulation.
 <pre><code>
         if (requestCode == SingleImagePickerIntentWrapper.ACTIVITY_REQUEST_CODE) {
 	    final int width = 200;